Concordium/concordium-client/middleware/README.md

 :warning: The middleware exe is flagged out of the build by default.
 You can enable it for build/install like so:

 ```
-stack build  --flag "simple-client:middleware"
+stack build  --flag "concordium-client:middleware"
-stack install simple-client:middleware
+stack install concordium-client:middleware
 ```

 ### Build & launch the middleware

 #### Scenario: Against local testnet

-In a new tab, open up the `simple-client` repo (this repo), and run this helper script:
+In a new tab, open up the `concordium-client` repo (this repo), and run this helper script:

 ```
 ./scripts/bootMiddleware.sh